NotReallyJustin/ftYeet/planning.md

 * 2FA?
 Lowkey this is probably overkill
 * Node.js stand alone executables
 * Buy ftyeet domain.
 As of now, this DNS is getting resolved locally which is not rly a good thing lmao
+* Maybe symmetric enc's cryptosystem should tell us the encryption alg
+* Instead of buffer.from(), consider V8 serialization

 ## Next project idea
 * Lowkey I want to write a script that prevents a user like apache from doing ANYTHING other than serving a website